Amos47/2400/Chapter 1.md

 ![Competition](https://raw.githubusercontent.com/robertriordan/2400/master/Images/competition.png)

 In discussing competition in the business context, we usually consider the struggle for *competitive advantage*.
-The online Business Dictionary offers the following:
+The online Business Dictionary offers the following definition:

 "A superiority gained by an organization when it can provide the same value as its competitors but at a lower price, or can charge higher prices by providing greater value through differentiation.
 Competitive advantage results from matching core competencies to the opportunities."